-NOTE: This BVI review is from our December 2016 visit, the British Virgin Islands anchorages and resorts were severely impacted in September 2017 Hurricane season.
+NOTE: Some of the BVI were severely impacted in September 2017 Hurricane season.
 Much reparation has been made, but know before you go.

 Sailing from Tortola, and BVI’s capital of Road Town, head south east across Sir Francis Drake Channel to the so-called “Out Islands” of Norman, Peter, Salt, Cooper and Ginger.

 Salt Island, as you sail from Road Harbor, a provides protected moorings in Lee or Salt Pond Bay, for lunch, snorkeling and the Caribbean’s top diving at the Wreck of the Rhone – the 310’ Royal Mail steamer ship that sank here in 1867.

 Cooper Island is an ideal evening mooring.
 The Cooper Island Beach Club has a cheerful beach bar, dining at the Club, and a beautiful stretch of sand under lush palm trees in Machioneel Bay.
 Cooper is moorings only to protect the delicate turtle grass.
 The next morning you’ll sail straight to The Baths.